devtools

 If an action type name is not provided, it is defaulted to "anonymous".
 You can customize this

-default value by providing a anonymousActionType
+default value by providing a anonymousActionType parameter:

 For instance the next example doesn't have action type name: